 I engaged in ongoing scholarship related to students' perceptions of their digital literacies development, especially work-based social work students.
 More recently I worked with colleagues from the OU Library (OU Library Data Project) exploring links between students engagement in digital literacy activities and attainment in module results.
 From June 2011 to 2014 I was co-lead of the EADDLS project, evaluating HSC students perceptions of skills development on a number of modules (see Research for further details).
 In 2008 I initiated a PBPL CETL research project Prepared for Practice? to explore newly qualified OU BA Social work graduates' perceptions of technology-enhanced learning and its role in preparing them for technology-enhanced social work practice.

 Following my appointment as Teaching Fellow with the COLMSCT CETL in eAssessment (2006), my research activity also included exploring enhancements in designs to improve learner engagement in eAssessment, and learner perceptions of computer-based feedback.

 I helped influence enhancements to OU policy and practice through membership of various OU working groups (e.g. Learning Innovations Office Consultation Group, VLE eAssessment Faculty Liaison Group).
 I was an FHSC Accessibility lead in Securing Greater Accessibility (SeGA) and member of the Cross-Faculty Accessibility Working group (CFAWG) and the new Faculty of Wellbeing, Education and Language Studies EDWAS Steering group.

 I played a key role in staff development for tutors, academic and academic-related staff.
 For 7 years I was a joint-organiser of eLC (eLearning Community) events, at which visiting guests and OU colleagues with an interest in pedagogy and technologies for learning regularly meet to debate and share knowledge and practice (see Other Interests for details).
 I was one of three OU central academic representatives on the AL eLearning Development Group (ALEDG) chaired by Student Services.

 In 2009 I was a founder member and from 2013-15 chaired the HSC Teaching Online Panel (TOP) steering group which supported ALs in undertaking scholarship in key areas of L&T to inform good practices within the faculty.
-Our recent publication (Barnes, Cole and Nix, 2018) evaluates our experiences of supporting scholarship through a mostly online community of practice.
+See Publications for our recent published article (Barnes, Cole and Nix, 2018) evaluating our experiences of supporting scholarship through a mostly online community of practice.